kkolyan/fyrox_lite_lua/README.md

 `#[fyrox_lite]` attrubute is not just a marker - it provides almost complete realtime enforcement of this rules.

-## Contract
+### Contract
 There is a [metadata model](lite-model/src/lib.rs) that serves as contract between `Lite API` and `Language Implementation`s.
 There is the [parser](lite-parser) that is responsible to collect metadata using this same `#[lite_api]` attribute.

-## Language Implementations
+### Language Implementations
 There is no limitation on this.
-But it's supposed that in consumes the result of Lite API parsing and produces a Rust code with Fyrox `Plugin` implementation that loads scripts metadata, allowing to attach them in inspector, and provides a runtime for a target scripting language.
+But it's supposed that in consumes the result of Lite API parsing and produces a Rust code with Fyrox `Plugin` implementation that loads scripts metadata, allowing attaching them in inspector, and provides a runtime for a target scripting language.

 ### Lua Implementation
 * `lua/fyrox-lua` - the runtime library, provides [LuaPlugin](lua/fyrox-lua/src/fyrox_plugin.rs) and [LuaScript](lua/fyrox-lua/src/fyrox_script.rs). `mlua` crate used to embed Lua.
 LuaU interpreter is choosen (mlua allow to switch them easily) just because it was easiest to compile on Windows.